Human Genome sets July 16 deadline for bids

-LONDON U.S. biotech company Human Genome Sciences Inc, fighting a hostile bid from GlaxoSmithKline Plc, set a July 16 deadline for definitive takeover offers on Friday and made another plea for GSK to join the auction process.
+LONDON U.S. biotech company Human Genome Sciences HGSI.O said on Friday it had set a bid date of July 16 for definitive offers to acquire the company and again urged hostile bidder GlaxoSmithKline (GSK.L) to join the auction process.

-GSK, Human Genome's long-time partner, has taken its $2.6 billion bid for the pioneer of gene-based medicine discovery direct to shareholders through a tender offer after Human Genome spurned the $13-a-share offer as inadequate.
+GSK, Human Genome's long-time partner, has taken its $2.6 billion bid for the pioneer of gene-based medicine direct to shareholders through a tender offer, while Human Genome's board has rejected the $13-a-share offer as inadequate.

-Britain's biggest drugmaker - the only company to have made an offer - once again rejected the idea of participating in the auction being run by Human Genome's advisers Goldman Sachs and Credit Suisse.
+Britain's biggest drugmaker has previously rejected the idea of participating in the auction process being run by Human Genome and its advisers Goldman Sachs and Credit Suisse, since it believes its offer is full and fair.

-Human Genome said it had sent a letter to GSK repeating its invitation to join in, but GSK, which argues its offer is full and fair, promptly wrote back turning it down.
+Nonetheless, Human Genome said in a statement it had sent a letter to GSK on Thursday once again inviting it to join in.

-"GSK continues to believe that participation in the process is unnecessary, given the company's offer is not conditioned on due diligence or financing and can be completed expeditiously," it said.

-The group added it remained willing to meet with Human Genome to discuss the offer at any time.
+"HGS is committed to completing its exploration of strategic alternatives in a manner that ensures that HGS stockholders have the benefit of a complete and fair process and welcomes GSK to fully participate in such process," it said.

 GSK last week extended its tender offer to June 29, after securing less than 1 percent of the biotech firm's stock in an initial tender round.